johnjosephhorton/litfisk/README.md

 which you can use pandoc to turn into html, a word document, a pdf and so on.

+## Example usage: grep over the text from an article

+`grep 'cost' *_ascii.txt`

+    file_15_ascii.txt:with little effort required on our part.
+The cost was also far less than that of standard file_15_ascii.txt:lab experiments, at an average cost of less than $1 per subject.
+However, even this low file_15_ascii.txt:per-subject cost vastly understates the comparative efficiency of online experiments. file_15_ascii.txt:We entirely avoided both the costs associated with hiring full-time assistants and the file_15_ascii.txt:costs of maintaining a laboratory.
+We also avoided the high initial costs of setting up file_15_ascii.txt:Of course, low costs would be irrelevant if the results were not informative.
+And file_16_ascii.txt:or flat fees for fund transfers, both of which raise the costs of keeping multiple accounts. file_17_ascii.txt:cost of a more elaborate experimental design. file_18_ascii.txt:13 Physical laboratory experiments essentially create the same pattern of costs, implying incentives not to file_20_ascii.txt:are needed, which gives the online laboratory an advantage due to its low costs and file_24_ascii.txt:norms could raise the cost of bad behavior, with the effect of both fostering honesty file_24_ascii.txt:is that it would reduce costly duplication of programming effort and design.
+As a file_24_ascii.txt:set.20 The Internet makes such sharing a low-cost chore, since the data are invariably file_25_ascii.txt:as valid as other kinds of experiments, while greatly reducing cost, time and inconvenience.
+Our replications of well-known experiments relied on MTurk, as MTurk file_6_ascii.txt:scammers cannot amortize script-writing costs over a larger volume of work).
+With file_9_ascii.txt:kinds of experiments that would be very difficult and costly to conduct in offline

 ## What does it depend on?
 1. `imagemagick`
 1. `pypdf` library for python